← Back to app

 Below the shot pattern you’ll find eight stat cards summarizing your result:

-- Group size (Trefferkreis): The diameter of the smallest circle that encloses all the pellet holes — edge to edge, as on Meyton result sheets (in mm).
+• Group size (Trefferkreis): The diameter of the smallest circle that encloses all the shot holes — edge to edge, as on Meyton result sheets (in mm).
 A small group size indicates tight grouping.

 Charts